idozak222/Shannon-Bioloop/README.md

 ---

 ## Problem
 Design an open, living geospatial map of resource loops that connects waste/by-product producers with processors and end-users, surfaces actionable pilot opportunities, and helps coalitions move from idea → feasibility → implementation.
+Can be supplemented with development of new sustainable harvesting methods.
 **Key questions**
 - What feedstocks exist, where, and at what volumes/seasonality?
 - Which processors and off-takers are viable within realistic logistics radii?